ralexander-phi/marp-to-pages/README.md

 ## Customizing the build

-Anything in the `build/` folder will be deployed.
+Anything in the `build/` folder will be deployed to GitHub Pages.

-You can perform other types of processing steps here as well.
+You can copy extra files or run further processing steps using other tools.

 ## Learn more about Marp